 In May 2021, the Financial Market Infrastructures Act (the FMI Act) was passed into law.
 The FMI Act establishes an enhanced regulatory framework for FMIs.

-Under the FMI Act, the Reserve Bank and the Financial Markets Authority (FMA) will be joint regulators of most FMIs, including central securities depositories, securities settlement systems, central counterparties and trade repositories.
+Under the FMI Act, the Reserve Bank of New Zealand (RBNZ) and the Financial Markets Authority (FMA) will be joint regulators of most FMIs, including central securities depositories, securities settlement systems, central counterparties and trade repositories.
 We will be the sole regulator of pure payment systems under the FMI Act.

 The FMI Act provides the regulators with comprehensive regulatory, supervisory, enforcement and crisis management powers in respect of important FMIs.